Why you should play League of Legends after watching Arcane

 Learning to play LoL is one of the most rewarding experiences a video game can give you, especially if you do so alongside some friends.
 Gathering a group of mates and learning together is ridiculous fun and the best way to play LoL if you’re able to.

-It might not be easy to convince them at first, but just get them to try and they’ll quickly realise how fun the game can be.
+It might not be easy to convince them at first, but just get them to try and they’ll quickly realize how fun the game can be.

 The only way to get better is to play more and you’re going to play much more regularly if you’re having fun with your pals.